Stages Configuration #

 and the changes that will be made to the resource when the stage is applied.

-field allows users to define the new state of the resource using the statusTemplate
+The next field allows users to define the new status of the resource using the statusTemplate field, and even delete the resource.

 and introduce jitter to the delay to specify the latest delay time to make the simulation more realistic.